In the Matter of K & H (Children) EWCA Civ 1898

 David has acted for many years for local authorities, parents and guardians in public law proceedings, being involved in a number of important guideline cases and dealing with serious and complex sexual and physical abuse allegations.
 He appeared in Re K & H EWCA Civ 1898, the guideline case on interim care orders.

 W v Hertfordshire County Council 1 FLR 118

-David has conducted a large number of multi-million pound cases, dealing with assets including complicated offshore and discretionary trust arrangements, share option schemes, large scale property portfolios, farms and even a medieval priory.
+David has conducted a large number of multi-million pound cases; assets include complicated offshore and discretionary trust arrangements, share option schemes, large scale property portfolios, farms and even a medieval priory.
 David handled the Mareva proceedings in the case of Clark v Clark, which became front page news in the national press, and represented the estate of Chigusa Maeda Turner, whose murder by her husband, in Venezuela, also made national news.

 David also deals in Inheritance Act cases and cases under Schedule 1 of the Children Act 1989.

 David has advised and/or represented clients in well over 80 cohabitation cases concerning the Trusts of Land and Appointment of Trustees Act 1996, a significant number also involving proceedings under Schedule 1 of the Children Act 1989.
 He has had only two adverse results in all this time, which he hopes one day to get over!